hleveillegauvin/weather/README.md

 The following command can be used to add your key:

     weather -k 6ff3595d244317ecf2a4a17976e7XXXX

+To see which key is associated with the command:

+    weather -k print

+To remove key:

+    weather -k remove

 ## Usage

 If no option is provided, outputs the current temperature in celcius.
 Uses locateme to determine current location based on Apple's geolocation services.